longsa04/Mini-Mart-System/README.md

 ## License

-This project is released under the **MIT License**.
+This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it for educational or commercial purposes.
+You are permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the terms of the license.

+For full details, please refer to the [LICENSE](./LICENSE) file included in this repository.